Jwangjy/Jwangjy.github.io/_posts/2021-09-26-gradient-descent.md

 ![newton.jpg](/assets/images/posts/graddesc/NewtonMethod.jpg)

 # Code

-The full self written MATLAB code is available on the github page for the [project](https://github.com/Jwangjy/).
+The full self written MATLAB code is available on the github page for the [project](https://github.com/Jwangjy/graddesc).

+# Take Aways

+1. Learning rate is extremely important.
+High learning rates often result in divergence, while learning rates that are too low could reseult in extremely slow convergence.

+2. Newton method seems to show a divergence prior to convergence.
+This could be due to the relative position of the starting guess.

+3. For systems where there are more than 1 optimum point, such as in Function 2, the end result that optimization gives is dependent on the starting location.
+Hence, it is necessary to check multiple different starting points for all optimization routines.